software-competence-center-hagenberg/vflbench/README.md

-# VFLBench: A Practical Benchmark for Vertical Federated Learning
+# VFLBench

 ---
-VFLBench is a practical benchmarking framework for vertical federated learning.
+Repository containing scripts supporting the manuscript "VFLBench: A Practical Benchmark for Vertical Federated Learning in Smart Manufacturing", submitted to 19th International Conference on Computer Aided Systems Theory (Eurocast 2024).

 ## Datasets